Research & Faculty

 Harlan G. Cohen, Gabriel M. Wilner/UGA Foundation Professor in International Law and a Faculty Co-Director of our Dean Rusk International Law Center.
 He is a member of the Board of Editors of the American Journal of International Law, and his expertise includes global governance, foreign relations law, human rights, and international trade.

-Christopher M. Bruner, Professor of Law, whose scholarship focuses on corporate, securities, and financial law, including international and comparative dimensions of these fields.
+Christopher M. Bruner, Stembler Family Distinguished Professor in Business Law, whose scholarship focuses on corporate, securities, and financial law, including international and comparative dimensions of these fields.
 His most recent book is Re-Imagining Offshore Finance: Market-Dominant Jurisdictions in a Globalizing Financial World.

-Jason A. Cade, Associate Professor of Law, a prolific immigration law scholar and the Director of the University of Georgia School of Law Community Health Law Partnership Clinic.
+Jason A. Cade, J. Alton Hosch Associate Professor of Law, a prolific immigration law scholar and the Director of the University of Georgia School of Law Community Health Law Partnership Clinic.

 These and other University of Georgia School of Law professors: serve on the Faculty Division of our Dean Rusk International Law Center Council; teach in the international, comparative, and transnational law curriculum, in Athens and overseas; advise advocacy teams and other student organizations; organize lectures, colloquia, and similar events; and serve in leadership roles in global organizations and institutions.